Bread Dad

 You can eat cinnamon raisin bread in many different delicious ways.
 For example, you can turn this bread into the following:

-1. Sandwiches – Peanut butter & jelly sandwich, toasted honey sandwich, chicken salad sandwich, etc.
+1. Sandwiches – Cinnamon raisin bread made into a peanut butter & jelly sandwich, toasted honey sandwich, chicken salad sandwich, etc.

-2. Panini – Grilled with jalapeno cheese inside
+2. Panini – Grilled cinnamon raisin bread with jalapeno cheese inside

 4. French Toast – Covered with maple syrup